A slow rise has best flavor, but there’s a quick method too!

 I weigh with a scale, but you can also measure.
 Add four ounces (a scant cup) of flour and four ounces (a half cup) of water to four ounces of starter.
 Mix well and set aside, loosely covered, and let the starter digest its new food.
 Let sit for at least three hours and up to 12.
 There should be some happy bubbling action going on (see slide show # 2 and #3.
 I have my best results when I let it sit in a cool room, or even in the refrigerator.

 Once fed, make your bread!
 There is a long, slow method (over two days) or the quicker same day method that uses a little commercial yeast.
-The slow method produces vastly superior bread, but the quick method is pretty luscious too.
+The slow method produces vastly superior, more sour-tasting bread, but the quick method is pretty luscious too, still a sourdough, but not intensely so.

 Now, the bread